prasadmuley/prasadmuley.github.io/_posts/2015-05-10-Linters-in-Python:Part-II.md

  * Check flake8's [docs](https://flake8.readthedocs.org/en/2.3.0/) for more information.

 ###[PyLint](http://www.pylint.org/)
-  * It is a static code analyzer i.e It checks errors in python code.
+  * It is a static code analyzer which checks errors in python code.
   * It looks for bad codes and tries to enforce a coding standard.
   * It displays statistics about the number of warnings and errors found in different files.
   * It also gives overall mark, based on numbers of warnings and errors.
+Some key features as below:
   * Refactoring:
      * It also detects duplicates codes.
   * Fully Customizable: